feature-engine/feature_engine/docs/user_guide/transformation/YeoJohnsonTransformer.rst

 |
 |
 |

+The differences between scipy.stats, sklearn and Feature-engine in implementing the yeo-johnson law of data transformation are highlighted in the book.

 Both our book and course are suitable for beginners and more advanced data scientists alike.
 By purchasing them you are supporting Sole, the main developer of Feature-engine.